 - On redeeming your points through Chase Ultimate Rewards you get twenty percent concession on your travels.

-- You can avail Complimentary LOUNGE CLUB membership.
+- You can obtain Complimentary LOUNGE CLUB membership.

 2. Chase Ink Cash Business